Cameo lets the sort-of famous call out your name

 "When you run into someone famous today, you go and ask to take a selfie with them so you can post that on Instagram," Galanis said.
 "You no longer pick up the Sharpie."

-But there's a difference between bumping into celebrity blogger Perez Hilton and just booking his time (available now for a mere $25 -- he didn't respond to a request for comment).
+But there's a difference between bumping into celebrity blogger Perez Hilton and just booking his time, available now for a mere $25.
+(Hilton didn't respond to a request for comment.)
 With Cameo, you don't have to leave things to chance.

 Best wishes

-Since launch in March 2017, the company says, people have requested more than 30,000 Cameos.
+Since its launch in March 2017, the company says, people have requested more than 30,000 Cameos.

 Rapper Omarion wishes you well on your wedding day.
 Pete Rose says happy birthday.
 Real Housewife Luann de Lesseps hopes you have a great Mother's Day.